kissofjudase23/Doc-DSA/coding_interview.md

        ```
   * 092: **Reverse** Linked List II (M)
     * From **position m to n**.
 Do it in **one-pass**.
+    * Example:
+      * Input: 1->2->3->4->5->NULL, m = 2, n = 4
+      * Output: 1->4->3->2->5->NULL
     * Approach1: Dummy Node, Time:O(n), Space:O(1)
       * Algo:
-        * Find the position before start of reverse node (prev_end)
+        * 1. ind the position before start of reverse node (prev_end)
-        * Reverse the node in the demand range
+        * 2. Reverse the nodes in the demand range
-        * Connect
+        * 3. Connect
-      * Python Solution:
+      * Python:
         ```python
-          def reverseBetween(self, head: ListNode, m: int, n: int) -> ListNode:

-            if n - m < 1:
+          def reverseBetween(self, head: ListNode, m: int, n: int) -> ListNode: if n - m < 1:
                 return head

             prev_end = dummy = ListNode(0)
             dummy.next = head
+            # step1: find prev_end
             for _ in range(0, m-1):
                 prev_end = prev_end.next

+            # step2: reverse the nodes in the range
             prev, cur = prev_end, prev_end.next
             for _ in range(0, n-m+1):
                 nxt = cur.next
                 cur.next = prev
                 prev, cur = cur, nxt

+            # connect
             prev_end.next.next = cur
             prev_end.next = prev

             return dummy.next
         ```
   * 025: **Reverse** Nodes in **k-Group** (H)
+    * Definition:
+      * Given a linked list, reverse the nodes of a linked list k at a time and return its modified list.k is a positive integer and is less than or equal to the length of the linked list.
+      * If the number of nodes is not a multiple of k then left-out nodes in the end should remain as it is.
+      * Do not need to check k
     * Approach1: Two Passes, Time:O(n), Space:O(1)
       * Python Solution
         ```python